Greater weever: Body dimensions

 The body dimensions of Trachinus draco are described very differently by different authors and seem to differ based on the geographical location were the study has been carried out.

 In the Eastern Black Sea, the length distribution of mature fishes ranges from 10 cm up to a maximum of 25.8 cm for females and from 9.5 cm to 22.5 cm for males.
 The weight ranges from 6.96 g to 131.76 g for females and from 5.34 g to 75.84 g for males.

 While the largest female recorded in the Eastern Black Sea was 25.8 cm long, the findings in other studies suggest, that Trachinus draco has a much bigger range in size than that found in this study.
 In the Algarve Coast of Southern Portugal the largest female found by Santos et al. had a total maximum length of 39.6 cm.
 But also in the Black Sea specimens have been observed, that outrange the largest female found by Ak & Genç in 2013.
 The largest female found by Ak et al. in the Black Sea had a total maximum length of 35 cm.
-For Ak & Genç it seems to be clear that many factors contribute to the varying size of Trachinus draco like “temperature, salinity, food (quantity, quality and size), sex, time of year and stage of maturity”.
+For Ak & Genç it seems to be clear that many factors contribute to the varying size of Trachinus draco like "temperature, salinity, food (quantity, quality and size), sex, time of year and stage of maturity".

 Ecology and behaviour

 Diet and feeding behaviour

-Trachinus draco is a so-called ambush predator that digs itself into fine sand during daytime only with its eyes and the tip of the dorsal fin exposed.
-There it lurks until prey emerges which is then attacked by the predator in a swift and sudden manner.
+Trachinus draco is an ambush predator that digs itself into fine sand during daytime only with its eyes and the tip of the dorsal fin exposed.
+There it lurks until prey emerges which is then attacked in a swift and sudden manner.

-During the night time the greater weever is believed to swim around freely, even pelagically.
-This thesis is indirectly supported by the finding, that prey in the stomach of T. draco which were caught during daytime was already mostly digested.
-Subsequent the feeding activity of T. draco seems to be higher during night time.
+At night the greater weever is believed to swim around freely, even pelagically.
+This is supported by the finding that prey in the stomach of T. draco which were caught during daytime was already mostly digested; the feeding activity of T. draco seems to be higher during night time.

-T. draco is a carnivore that mainly feeds on Decapods, Bonefish (Teleostei) and Opossum shrimps (Mysida) as catches in the eastern-central Adriatic Sea suggest.
-To a lower extent their diet contains also Isopoda, Amphipoda, Cephalopoda and Shells (Bivalvia).
+T. draco is a carnivore that mainly feeds on decapods, teleost fish and opossum shrimps as catches in the eastern-central Adriatic Sea suggest.
+To a lower extent their diet contains also isopods, amphipods, cephalopods and bivalves.
 In general the former make up to over 90% of the total Index of Relative Importance (IRI).
-The most common prey that could be identified to the rank of species, were decapods namely Liocarcinus depurator and Galathea strigosa and mysids namely Anchialina agilis.
+The most common prey that could be identified to the rank of species, were decapods, namely Liocarcinus depurator and Galathea strigosa, and mysids, namely Anchialina agilis.